 It cost me $200 per client but guaranteed me another two months working with them.
 That’s high R.O.I.

-I’ve never see my clients so happy before.
-This small gesture made them feel like I was truly invested in their company’s growth and culture.
+I’ve never seen my clients so happy before.
+This small gesture made them feel like I was truly invested in the company’s growth and culture.

 Focus on Referrals and Testimonials